51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 For consistency, missions should follow the default comms plan wherever possible.
 While these defaults can support a wide range of missions, missions may deviate based on their specific needs.
-Generally, the communications plan uses uniform for cross-wing communication and victor for communication within a flight.
+Generally, the communications plan uses UHF for cross-wing communication and VHF for communication within a flight.

 Both the